ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 </div>

 <div class="wording-numbered"><p>
-The error code values are integer constant expressions of type <code class="c-kw">mcerr_t</code>, and are defined as follows:
+The enumerators of the enumerated type <code class="c-kw">mchar_error</code> are defined as follows:

 > ```c
-> MCHAR_OK                  =  0;
+> mchar_error_ok                  =  0;
-> MCHAR_ENCODING_ERROR      = -1;
+> mchar_error_invalid             = -1;
-> MCHAR_INCOMPLETE_INPUT    = -2;
+> mchar_error_incomplete_input    = -2;
-> MCHAR_INSUFFICIENT_OUTPUT = -3;
+> mchar_error_insufficient_output = -3;
 > ```

 Each value represents an error case when calling the relevant transcoding functions in &lt;stdmchar.h&gt;:

-- `MCHAR_INSUFFICIENT_OUTPUT`, when the input is correct and an indivisible unit of work can be performed but there is not enough output space;
+- For `mchar_error_insufficient_output`, when the input is correct and an indivisible unit of work can be performed but there is not enough output space;
-- `MCHAR_INCOMPLETE_INPUT`, when an incomplete input was found after exhausting the input'
+- `mchar_error_incomplete_input`, when an incomplete input was found after exhausting the input'
-- `MCHAR_ENCODING_ERROR`, when an encoding error occurred; and,
+- `mchar_error_invalid`, when an encoding error occurred; and,
-- `MCHAR_OK`, when the operation was successful.
+- `mchar_error_ok`, when the operation was successful.

 No other value shall be returned from the functions described in this clause.
 </p></div>

 <p><b>Recommended Practice</b></p>
 <div class="wording-numbered"><p>
-The Maximum Output Macro values are intended for use in making automatic storage duration array declarations.
-Implementations should choose values for the macros that are spacious enough to accommodate a variety of underlying implementation choices for the target encodings supported by the narrow execution encodings and wide execution encodings.
+The maximum output macro values are intended for use in making automatic storage duration array declarations.
+Implementations should choose values for the macros that are spacious enough to accommodate a variety of underlying implementation choices for the target encodings supported by the narrow execution encodings and wide execution encodings, which in many cases can output more than one UTF-32 code point.
 Below is a set of values that can be resilient to future additions and changes:

 > ```c
 > #define STDC_C8_MAX  32